 Home & Garden Home Free Your Sodastream With the SodaMod CO2 Adapter By Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
-He covers topics such as renewable energy, climate change, and nature. our editorial process Shea Gunther Updated June 05, 2017 Evan / Flickr Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism I love my Sodastream soda maker (you can read a review I wrote a couple of years ago here), but hate having to spend $20 for a couple of dollars worth of CO2 gas everytime it runs dry.
+He covers topics such as renewable energy, climate change, and nature. our editorial process Shea Gunther Updated June 05, 2017 Evan / Flickr Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism I love my Sodastream soda maker (you can read a review I wrote a couple of years ago here) but hate having to spend $20 for a couple of dollars worth of CO2 gas every time it runs dry.
 The Sodastream has a proprietary connector design that locks you into using their custom tanks which allows Sodastream to charge a monopoly price for a commodity product.
 That's their business model, and more power to them, but if you're not keen on being price-gouged on gas, consider the SodaMod, a small brass adapter that lets you use cheap paintball CO2 tanks in your Sodastream.
-A paintball tank will set you back around $20 and will cost just a few dollars to refill with CO2 at your local sporting goods store or paintball field, saving you ~$17 per fill up.
-The SodaMod is $60 but will quickly pay for itself with those kind of savings.
+A paintball tank will set you back around $20 and will cost just a few dollars to refill with CO2 at your local sporting goods store or paintball field, saving you ~$17 per fill-up.
+The SodaMod is $60 but will quickly pay for itself with those kinds of savings.
 Here's a video of the SodaMod in action.
 Free the gas! • 20 oz.
-CO2 tank on Amazon • Buy the SodaMod adapter For the more adventurous, here's a video about how to refill the Sodastream tank yourself using dry ice.
+CO2 tank on Amazon For the more adventurous, here's a video about how to refill the Sodastream tank yourself using dry ice.
 This way seems a bit more dangerous as you have to make sure you don't put too much dry ice.
 The Sodastream tanks have a safety valve that would presumably blow if it did have too much gas, but even still, better to play it safe there.
 Just don't be stupid.
-Are you on Twitter?
-Follow me (@sheagunther) there, I give good tweets.
-And if you really like my writing, you can join my Facebook page.